jdouv/Thalassa/README.md

 ## Usage

 Thalassa is available in two versions, ASP.NET Core and Spring Boot.
 To use it, you need an IDE and [ArangoDB](https://www.arangodb.com/download-major) installed.
+Also, in order to display some symbols, you need to have the Segoe UI MDL2 Assets font installed.

 For demo purposes, during initialization of the service, two users are automatically created, a legal engineer and an administrator.
 To use the service, you can login by using private key “d0b2df0582f262e50dccc9f3586ded1d0560ff4b46db82806a74b2493e9b92ad” for legal engineer and “f628a227cbd50ad8d7f88b39b7ed544d9fc9032bc77fd8160a2018abab4d3531” for administrator.
 You can also create your own demo accounts, but their functionality is limited for now.